Street trading licence

 To sell hot/high risk food, there are several extra restrictions in place on a street trading licence.
 You must comply with the relevant Food Safety Legislation and the following criteria:

 - have a basic food hygiene/Level 2 certificate, or relevant experience of food preparation

 - have completed a Safer Food Better Business (SFBB) pack or equivalent (HACCP type system).
-SFBB packs can be ordered free from the Food Standards Agency on 0845 606 0667 or they can be collected from Anchorage House, 5 Clove Crescent, London E14.
+SFBB packs can be ordered free from the Food Standards Agency on 0845 606 0667 or they can be collected from Tower Hamlets Town Hall, 160 Whitechapel Road, London E1 1BJ

-- submit completed food registration forms.
-Food registration forms can be obtained from Market Services, 131 Commercial Street, E1 6BJ or Tower Hamlets Council’s Environmental Health department.
-Every food operator is required to register the food business with the local authorities (both Tower Hamlets and the one where food is pre-pared/stored before it reaches the market).
+- Every food operator is required to register the food business with the local authorities (where food is pre-pared/stored before it reaches the market).